 Nadjia grants you three important traits:

 - Thrill Seeker provides a stacking buff that unleashes a haste buff when reaching 40 stacks.
 If you kill an enemy, you gain additional stacks.
 These decay extremely fast when not in combat, so raid encounters with multiple adds are generally where this trait will shine.

 - With Agent of Chaos, you gain a radius marker where your Door of Shadows will land resulting in a quick disorient to all enemies inside.
 This has some marginal benefits in Mythic+, particularly in dungeons like Sanguine Depths where there is a high density of low-hp caster enemies.
 Once the AoE stuns/silences run out, having an extra resource to tack on can have some decent value.

-- Finally, the Dauntless Duelist trait is important.
+- Finally, the Dauntless Duelist trait is important to mention.
 To take this soulbind, you will have to sacrifice a Potency conduit.
-However, this ability does buff your damage but does NOT but your subsequent Atonement healing.
+However, this ability does buff your damage but does NOT buff your subsequent Atonement healing.

 This tree is rapid to unlock.